 Educating employees is an important part of the effective implementation of ESG factors in investment decisions and information sessions were held for employees on the EU legal framework regarding sustainability, with special focus on the most recent update of the Markets in Financial Instruments Directive (MiFID II).
 The changes provide investors with the opportunity to express their wishes for sustainability but increased disclosure on environmentally sustainable economic activities, together with increased transparency from financial market participants about their products and services, should enable investors’ sustainability wishes to be met.
 A workshop was also held in October 2023 aimed at increasing discussion and knowledge regarding responsible investment methodologies and the management of sustainability risks.

-Kvika Asset Management’s new pdfsustainability risk policy was approved in 2023, which describes how Kvika Asset Management integrates sustainability risk into investment decisions and investment advice.
+Kvika Asset Management’s new sustainability risk policy was approved in 2023, which describes how Kvika Asset Management integrates sustainability risk into investment decisions and investment advice.
 The policy builds on SFDR’s definition of sustainability risk and takes into accounts Kvika Asset Management’s sustainability policy, together with Kvika Asset Management's policy on responsible investments and Kvika's sustainability risk policy framework.
 The policy identifies the main risk factors included under sustainability risk, which are environmental and social factors, as well as the governance of the investee companies.

 Kvika Asset Management’s first private equity fund was established in 2008 and today there are four private equity and venture capital funds which have provided almost ISK 25 billion investment in 25 companies.
 These funds are Auður I, Edda, Freyja and Iðunn.